Omlomate/social-media-api_om_lomate_assignment/Readme.md

 ### Day 3: Real-Time Chat and Frontend Integration
 1. **Real-Time Chat**
    - One-to-one chat functionality using Socket.io.
-   - Users can send and receive messages in real time.
+   - Users can send and receive messages in real-time.

 2. **Frontend Integration**
    - A React-based frontend (`Chat.js`) was added to enable chat interactions and notifications.

+---

 ## Project Structure